 Patrick Reynolds: "How much safer is the e-cigarette than smoking?
 It may be like jumping out the 5th floor instead of the 10th.
 The smoke comes from a mixture of propylene glycol and water put through an atomizer.
-It will take years for definitive health studies to come in.
-The FDA forbids manufacturers from claiming it can help people quit; they know some e-cigarette companies have a goal of getting customers addicted to their nicotine cartridges.
+It will take years for definitive health studies to come in on the dangers to users, and to those inhaling the second hand smoke from them.
+The FDA forbids manufacturers from claiming it can help people quit.
+They know some e-cigarette companies have a goal of getting customers addicted to their nicotine cartridges.

-"But many smokers find a substitute helpful when quitting and will use it in spite of the dangers.
+"But many smokers find a substitute helpful when quitting, and will use it in spite of the dangers.
 If you use the e-cigarette, don't trade one addiction for another; use it only for the first few days of your quit, as one element of a comprehensive cessation program.
 Within one week, after your initial withdrawal symptoms subside, destroy it.
+Do not go on vaping, it may be dangerous!
 Also see our free Quitting Tips at Tobaccofree.org."

 NYC Council debates raising tobacco purchase age to 21 CBS National News Radio, April 22, 2013

 Patrick Reynolds: "A majority of new smokers, 60%, try their first cigarette by 14, and 90% of smokers get addicted before reaching age 19.
 Almost no one starts over age 20.
 The argument that by age 18 we offer the right to vote, get a drivers license or join the military falls flat when we recall how addictive smoking is.
 Most States don't sell alcohol to anyone over 21...
 This law is a very good idea, and shows common sense and vision."